Blog

 Can you be released without bail for DUI?

-In some counties, first-time DUI suspects may be released on citation depending on circumstances.
+In some counties, first-time DUI suspects may be released on citation depending on the circumstances and jail policies.

 Domestic Violence Bail Amount